Thought Leadership | How To & Education | Hyperlocal Lead Generation

 - A means for the recipient to contact the sender

 3. Direct Mailing Lists –Also known as marketing or prospecting lists, direct mailing lists are the lifeblood of your direct mail marketing campaigns.
 Once you have your message/promotion figured out and you know how you want to deliver it, you need to know who you’re sending it to.

 Is Direct Mail Marketing the Same as Every Door Direct Mail?

 Every Door Direct Mail is a low-cost way to send physical marketing communications via USPS to entire zip codes or neighborhoods.
 There's a limited level of targeting available, based on US Census data – things like age and household size.

 Clearly, direct mail marketing shares some of those traits.
 You're still sending physical mailers to people's addresses.
 But that's where the similarities end.

 Direct mail marketing works because it's based on far more advanced targeting.
-If you want only to reach people with properties of a specific value, or who've just put their house on the market, or who have recently taken out a HELOC, or live in a condo with 2 children and show interest in cooking and aviation, direct mail marketing is the way to go (as long as you've got the data).
+If you want only to reach people with properties of a specific value, who've just put their house on the market, who have recently taken out a HELOC, or live in a condo with 2 children and show interest in cooking and aviation, direct mail marketing is the way to go (as long as you've got the data).

 Types of Direct Mail

 There are multiple direct mail formats available.
 This isn’t meant to be an exhaustive list, but it should give you some inspiration for the type of ad you should be sending:

 - Postcards: Simple, clear, and concise, postcards are perfect for sending short, punchy messages.